CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

 ## Use SSH connection in Linux for remote work and git

-It is recommended to use the ~/.ssh/config file to assign explicitly one ssh key to one ssh server.
+It is recommended to use the `~/.ssh/config` file to assign explicitly one SSH key to one SSH server.
-If not, ssh-agent will send all the keys to the server and the server could refute the connection because of too many bad keys.
+If not, SSH will send all the keys to the server and the server could refute the connection because of too many bad keys.

-Write the ssh connection details in ~/.ssh/config:
+Write the SSH connection details in `~/.ssh/config`:

 ```bash
 Host github.com